fulexo/panel/README.md

 # Fulexo Platform

+Note: This repository now uses the Memory Bank as the canonical documentation source.
+For setup and operations, start with `AGENTS.md`, then see `memory-bank/*` for details.

 A comprehensive multi-tenant fulfillment platform that centralizes WooCommerce store management, warehouse operations, and parcel shipping through a unified control panel.

 ## 🚀 Quick Start